 - Increase self-awareness regarding each individual’s unique stress response and the impact of stress on one’s thoughts, emotions and behaviors.

 - Develop a language of positive thoughts and beliefs that allows adaptive perspectives to emerge, thus promoting a sense of control, acceptance and well-being.

 - Discover healthy lifestyle practices that cultivate resiliency, including healthy eating, physical activity and restorative sleep.

 - Explore other key elements of resiliency such as social connectedness, humor, creative expression and gratitude.

 Interested patients will have an individual pre-assessment consultation with one of our psychiatric-oncology clinicians to determine eligibility for enrollment.
 Once enrolled, participants will attend an 8-week workshop consisting of 2-hour group sessions each week.
 These sessions are interactive and follow a structured curriculum led by our SMART™ certified instructors.
 Participants will receive a comprehensive program manual and all necessary materials upon registration.
-Currently the SMART program is conducted virtually via Zoom and typically takes place on Tuesdays from 3-5pm.

 “This program helped me understand how to release my stress, how to sustain a lower heart rate and slow my breathing.”

 “I have really put the SMART program to work.
 I never imagined, after what I went through, that my daughters would have to go through this, too.”
 Today, when her mind races and she feels overwhelmed, she uses her breathing techniques and visualization.
 “I can actually see my heart rate slow down on my Apple watch.”